 Goal: To operate in grid-forming and grid-supporting control modes, achieve stable dynamics under varying grid conditions, detect malicious setpoints due to cyber-physical attacks, reduce the stress, and tolerate the fault under anomalies.

-Hardware Set-up: 12 kW GaN-based grid interactive smart inverter test bed is under development.
+Hardware Set-up: 12 kW SiC-based grid interactive smart inverter test bed is under development.

 Control and Stability Enhancement of Grid-Interactive Voltage Source Inverters under Grid Abnormalities.